 A.16 Plans for Tabulation and Publication and Project Time Schedule

 The project time schedule is in Table A3 below.
 The project started on July 23, 2010.
 The school year under study began in August 2010 and will end on June 30, 2011.
 FNS expects the first year of the SNPOS study completed by December 30, 2011.
 Selecting and recruiting SFAs and recruiting State Directors will begin soon after obtaining OMB approval.
 Data collection will begin by the 15th of March and run through June 15th, 2011.
 Data file preparations will follow immediately so that data analysis could begin by June 30, 2011.
-The draft Base Year report will be submitted to FNS by October 7th and Presentation materials will be submitted by December 30th.
+The draft Base Year report will be submitted to FNS by October 7th, and Presentation materials will be submitted by December 30th.

 There will be two types of products resulting from the analysis of data: Analytic data tables and a Base Year report using data analysis.